 Hey!
 I'm Jacob Cavin.
 I'm 21 years old and I've been a Christian since November 2020.

 My parents always considered themselves to be Christians since they had a beginning very similar to mine.
 While they professed Christ, they lived very differently.
-They struggled with alcohol, smoking, and lived a life of overall selfishness.
-But in the midst of that, they lead small groups and thought nothing of it since everyone else around them were living similarly.
+They lived a life of overall selfishness.
+But in the midst of that, they led small groups and thought nothing of it since everyone else around them were living similarly.

 In February of 2012, God revealed Himself to my mom.
 She immediately was changed, quit smoking and drinking, and was transformed by the Gospel.
 However, my dad was still unchanged, believing my mom had just rededicated her life.
 Over the next two months, my mom constantly explained to my dad how she was not saved before and that their lives did not line up with how the Bible defines a child of God.
 One day, my dad sat in the tree house he had built for us and God broke him, showed him who He was, and saved him from his darkness.

 Ever since that day, our lives have never been the same.
 In these ten years, we went from public, to private, to homeschool, moved twice, changed churches, adopted my youngest sister from China, and much more.
 Every single aspect of our lives was changed, and I was just along for the ride.
 One of the most impactful for me, however, was the change in our church, or should I say the change in theology.

 We live in South Carolina, so we went to a Southern Baptist church typical for this area.
 Once God revealed Himself to my parents and they began to read and understand the Bible, they realized that what they were being taught did not align with Scripture.